-26.0 Quality assurance

-Quality assurance is about assessing the quality of the work we undertake in safeguarding children and understanding the impact of this work in terms of its effectiveness in helping children and young people feel safe.
+Quality assurance This means that in our school: Quality assurance is about assessing the quality of the work we undertake in safeguarding children and understanding the impact of this work in terms of its effectiveness in helping children and young people feel safe.

-- This Quality Assurance Framework is aimed at: Ensuring that data and quality assurance outputs are regularly reviewed through s.175/157 audits and related governance and challenge arrangements. - Ensuring that the safeguarding data schools generate is of good quality and contributes to a culture of continuous learning and improvement whereby key learning is embedded into practice, policies and guidance (see Appendix 7).

-The BSCP has recommended that "in reviewing the safeguarding data safeguarding governors and governors should be given reports detailing the number of early help interventions in school and multi-agency early help interventions, the number of requests for support being made and the number being accepted."

 We will complete the s175/157 audits on time, implement and review the resulting Action Plan with a view to reporting to relevant governance and challenge arrangements.
+This Quality Assurance Framework is aimed at: Ensuring that data and quality assurance outputs are regularly reviewed through s.175/157 audits and related governance and challenge arrangements.
+Ensuring that the safeguarding data schools generate is of good quality and contributes to a culture of continuous learning and improvement whereby key learning is embedded into practice, policies and guidance (see Appendix 7).
+The BSCP has recommended that "in reviewing the safeguarding data safeguarding governors and governors should be given reports detailing the number of early help interventions, the number of requests for support being made and the number being accepted."
 We will contribute quality data to inform multi-agency audits and practice reviews.

-We will participate in activities that demonstrate the strength of Partnership working and contribute our data to identify aspects that could have been better.

-Safeguarding leads will not only assess, plan, do and review plans but also regularly audit the quality of these against the agreed quality assurance framework:

-- 1. How much did we do?
-(Numbers) - 2.
+We will participate in activities that demonstrate the strength of partnership working and contribute our data to identify aspects that could have been better.
+Safeguarding leads will not only assess, plan, do and review plans but also regularly audit the quality of these against the agreed quality assurance framework: 1.
+How much did we do?
+(Numbers) 2.
 How well did we do it?
-(Whole school; File and themed audits, partner agency, pupil/parent feedback) - 3.
+(Whole school; File and themed audits, partner agency, pupil/parent feedback) 3.
 Are there opportunities to learn and improve?
-(Could Do Better Still; reflective-learning case studies; local Safeguarding-Practice-Reviews, complaints; inspections) - 4.
+(Could Do Better Still; reflective-learning case studies; local Safeguarding-Practice-Reviews, complaints; inspections) 4.
 Is anyone better off?
 (Impact)

-26.1 Child Safeguarding Practice Reviews, Domestic Homicide Reviews and Lessons Learnt Reviews

-We will ensure that the DSL updates all staff at least annually about the relevant outcomes and findings of local and national Child Safeguarding Practice Reviews, Domestic Homicide Reviews and Lessons Learnt Reviews.
+Child Safeguarding Practice Reviews, Domestic Homicide Reviews and Lessons Learnt Reviews This means that in our school: We will ensure that the DSL updates all staff at least annually about the relevant outcomes and findings of local and national Child Safeguarding Practice Reviews, Domestic Homicide Reviews and Lessons Learnt Reviews.
 We will collaborate with Birmingham Safeguarding Children Partnership to share information.
 Senior leaders will analyse safeguarding data and practice to ensure that all staff receive updates about the relevant outcomes and findings of local and national Child Safeguarding Practice Reviews, Domestic Homicide Reviews and Lessons Learnt Reviews at least once per year.
 Where a case is relevant to our school, we will ensure that we fully support Child Safeguarding Practice Reviews, Domestic Homicide Reviews and Lessons Learnt Reviews with all necessary information and implement the resulting actions and learning.